 “They’re capturing the full value chain and avoiding the problems that some competitors have,” with discounted prices for sellers of Western Canada Select, Stephenson said.
 The difference between the Canadian crude and West Texas Intermediate reached a record gap of $36 on March 7.

 Imperial, 70-percent owned by Exxon Mobil Corp.
-(XOM), is currently spending about C$9 billion to build a bitumen mine, where the hydrocarbon-saturated sand is scraped from near the surface, transported in some of the largest trucks on earth and boiled in giant tanks to separate the oil.
+(XOM:US), is currently spending about C$9 billion to build a bitumen mine, where the hydrocarbon-saturated sand is scraped from near the surface, transported in some of the largest trucks on earth and boiled in giant tanks to separate the oil.
 Imperial also operates a chain of gas stations in Canada.

 Oil-sands miners, which have the best recovery rates from their reserves, face volatile labor costs in Alberta’s tight market.
 The province of 3.7 million people is looking for ways to stimulate immigration, Premier Alison Redford has said.